DFTheory/Water-system-openMP/README.md

 # Water-system-openMP
-A simple demo runs Molecular dynamics simulations of water molecules.
+A simple demo runs molecular dynamics simulations of water molecules.
 It uses SPC model and leap-frog method.